jws85/scripts/README.md

 Installation
 ---

 These scripts are self-contained.
-You could symlink the scripts into your `PATH`.
+The included `Makefile` simply symlinks them into your `PATH`.

 Copy `config/weather.config.json` to `$HOME/.config/$USER/weather.json`
 and modify as mentioned below.